microsoft/DACExtensions/README.txt

 These samples are intended to work in tandem with the walkthroughs at http://msdn.microsoft.com/en-us/library/dn268597(v=vs.103).aspx and with the standard SSDT help documentation.
-They show how to bootstrap an extensions library for Static Code Analysis rules and contributors and test them without installing anything into V isual Studio.
+They show how to bootstrap an extensions library for Static Code Analysis rules and contributors and test them without installing anything into Visual Studio.

 If you wish to install any samples DLL into visual studio you need to sign the DLLs per the walkthrough instructions: